stevencombs/retrocombs.github.io/_posts/2020/2020-11-25-plus4-chapter6-beginning-basic.md

 GUMMO
 ```

-Is there any better example of the use of the `READ` and `DATA` commands?!?
+Is there any better example of the use of the `READ` and `DATA` commands?

 > **NOTE:** The number of `READ` variables must equal the number `DATA` variables or an `?OUT OF DATA ERROR IN XX` error will occur.